 Excalibur hotel is great value large rooms and location is brilliant for a base for your Vegas holiday and theme as a medieval castle it is also good fun for the entire family.

-On the south end of the Strip, this Camelot-themed resort is linked to neighboring New York-New York and Tropicana resorts by overhead pedestrian bridges.
+On the south end of the Strip, this Camelot-themed resort is linked to neighbouring New York-New York and Tropicana resorts by overhead pedestrian bridges.

-The great location make this place a good destination to visit, the luxurious facilities coming under Excalibur Hotel & Casino Package justifies the fare.
-This place is ideal for those who loves shopping, nightlife and city walks while holidays.
+The great location makes this place a good destination to visit, the luxurious facilities coming under Excalibur Hotel & Casino Package justifies the fare.
+This place is ideal for those who love shopping, nightlife and city walks while holidays.

 A resort fee is charged.
 In addition to the casino, amenities include 4 pools, a spa, a fitness room, beauty salon, bar, TV, an arcade and many more.
 There are several restaurants and bars plus live entertainment, including a medieval joust dinner show.

 The 100,000-square-foot (9,300 m²) gaming area at Excalibur consists of both table games and over 1,400 slot machines.
 In addition to casino space, the Excalibur resort includes a renovated pool area, a 13,000-square-foot (1,200 m²) spa and fitness centre, eight restaurants and a food court, the Chapel at Excalibur, and the Octane Lounge & The Lounge with live music on the weekends.